TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

     ![Login](documentation/testing/login02.jpg)
 * A new option "My Profile" option should be available in the "Account" tab in the navigation bar.
     ![Login](documentation/testing/display_profile01.jpg)
-* Also the form in the Checkout Page since now should be prefilled.
+* Also the form in the Checkout Page now should be prefilled.
     ![Login](documentation/testing/register08.jpg)